Przejdź do kontaktu

 weight.

-placed under the panel on both
+Supports must be placed under the panel on both sides, near

-sides, near
+and near

 b)